 Perhaps there is nothing more all American than apple pie.
-When it comes to making pie dough, however, let’s face it, I can be a little lazy.
+When it comes to making pie dough, however, let’s face it, I can be a little bit lazy.
 There are certainly days where I make it, but there are also many other days where I just don’t feel like it.
 The perfect solution?
 Make an apple crisp instead.
 (And secretly, let’s be perfectly honest, an apple crisp is just better!)
-Here I took Granny Smith apples (cored, peeled, and sliced) and tossed them with the zest and juice of one lemon and one orange.
-I then added sugar, cinnamon, nutmeg, a little allspice, a pinch of salt, and as much flour as it looks like it will need to form that delicious goo (usually about a third of a cup).
-I divide the apples into individual ramekins, and top it with my go-to crisp topping (1 1/2 cups flour, 1 cup granulated sugar, 1/2 cup light brown sugar, a pinch of salt, 1 cup of oatmeal, a dash of cinnamon, and two sticks of softened butter, incorporated by hand into the other ingredients until they are nice and crumbly).
+Here I took roughly four pounds of Granny Smith apples (cored, peeled, and sliced) and tossed them with the zest and juice of one lemon and one orange.
+I then added sugar (to taste… usually around 1/2 cup), a healthy dash of cinnamon, a generous grating of fresh nutmeg, a pinch of allspice, a pinch of salt, and as much flour as it looks like it will need to form that delicious goo (usually about 1/3 cup).
+After a thorough mixing, I divide the apples into individual buttered ramekins, and top it with my go-to crisp topping (1 1/2 cups flour, 1 cup granulated sugar, 1/2 cup light brown sugar, a pinch of salt, 1 cup of oatmeal, a dash of cinnamon, and two sticks of softened butter, incorporated with a pastry blender, stand mixer, or by hand into the other ingredients until they are nice and crumbly).
 I bake the crisps in a 350º oven for about an hour, or until the tops are nice and golden brown, and the juices are bubbling.
-Is there anything more comforting than being enveloped in the sweet, spicy smell of baking apple crisps?
+(Click here for more tips and variations) Is there anything more comforting than being enveloped in the sweet, spicy smell of baking apple crisps?
 I doubt it.
 I can’t imagine any occasion that wouldn’t be enhanced by these crisps.
 They are a real comfort food classic.
 Serve them up with a scoop of your favorite vanilla ice cream, and you will have them all begging for more.
 Enjoy!